Woman found Noah Donohoe’s bike the evening he went missing, inquest told

 A witness has told the Noah Donohoe inquest that she found the schoolboy’s bike on the evening he went missing.

-Karen Crooks, a resident of Northwood Road in Belfast, also told the jury the storm drain were Noah’s body was found could be accessed by a small number of homes in the area.
+Karen Crooks, a resident of Northwood Road, Belfast, also told the jury she had never been made aware of the dangers to children of a culvert at the rear of her home before Noah’s body was found.

 Noah was 14 when he was found dead in a storm drain in north Belfast in June 2020, six days after leaving home on his bike to meet two friends in the Cavehill area of Belfast.